Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 Other than the bike-friendly Mountain Laurel Loop Trail, Campbell Creek might be the most challenging hike in this park.
 There is some incline along the way but the scenery along the way makes this one absolutely worth the journey.

-You’ll get a look at the Cape Fear River and access to the Lanier Falls Trail, which we’ll mention shortly.
+You’ll see the Cape Fear River and access to the Lanier Falls Trail, which we’ll mention shortly.

 Cottonwood Trail